Notre-Dame de Paris: Stained-glass windows

 Above the rose was a window depicting Christ triumphant seated in the sky, surrounded by his Apostles.
 Below are sixteen windows with painted images of Prophets.
 These were painted during the restoration in the 19th century by Alfred Gérenthe, under the direction of Eugène Viollet-le-Duc, based upon a similar window at Chartres Cathedral.

 The south rose had a difficult history.
 In 1543 it was damaged by the settling of the masonry walls, and not restored until 1725–1727.
 It was seriously damaged in the French Revolution of 1830.
 Rioters burned the residence of the archbishop, next to the cathedral, and many of the panes were destroyed.
 The window was rebuilt by Viollet-le-Duc in 1861 who rotated it by fifteen degrees to give it a clear vertical and horizontal axis, and replaced the destroyed pieces of glass with new glass in the same style.
 The window now contains both medieval and 19th-century glass.

 In the 1960s, after three decades of debate, it was decided to replace many of the 19th-century grisaille windows in the nave designed by Viollet-le-Duc with new windows.
 The new windows, made by Jacques Le Chevallier, are without human figures and use abstract designs and colour to try to recreate the luminosity of the cathedral's interior in the 13th century.

 The fire left the three great medieval rose windows mostly intact, but with some damage.
 The rector of the cathedral noted that one rose window would have to be dismantled, as it was unstable and at risk.
 Most of the other damaged windows were of much less historical value.

-In early 2024 Macron proposed removing six of the seven undamaged 19th-century stained glass windows created by Eugene Viollet-le-Duc in the chapels along the south aisle of the nave, and replacing them with new windows with more contemporary designs.
+In early 2024 Macron proposed removing six of the seven undamaged 19th-century stained-glass windows created by Eugène Viollet-le-Duc in the chapels along the south aisle of the nave, and replacing them with new windows with more contemporary designs.
 He invited contemporary artists to submit designs for the new windows.
 This proposal inspired a backlash in the press, and 140,000 people signed a petition to keep the old windows.
 The plan for contemporary windows was rejected by the French Commission on Architectural Monuments and Patrimony in July 2024.
+However, the plans went ahead, and the windows were being made as of 2026.